 The European Green Deal brought a wave of sustainability requirements that have been enacted or proposed.
 Recognizing the potential challenge of compliance with this volume of regulation, the European Commission has pledged to support companies by reducing reporting obligations at the European level by 25%.
-On 17 October 2023, the EC adopted a delegated act that would increase the asset and net turnover (revenue) thresholds under the Accounting Directive by 25% to account for inflation, as the size thresholds have not been modified since 2013.
-The delegated act will now face scrutiny from the European Parliament and Council of the European Union (for two months with a possible two month extension) before going into effect.
+To this end, on 17 October 2023, the European Commission adopted a delegated directive to increase the asset and net turnover (revenue) thresholds used to determine applicability of CSRD (and the EU taxonomy) by 25%.
+The new thresholds went into effect on 21 December 2023.
+Prior to the delegated directive, the total asset and net revenue (turnover) thresholds had not been updated since 2013.